wagtail/bakerydemo/readme.md

 Setup with Virtualenv
 ---------------------
-You can run the Wagtail demo locally without setting up Vagrant or Docker and simply use Virtualenv
+You can run the Wagtail demo locally without setting up Vagrant or Docker and simply use Virtualenv, which is the [recommended installation approach](https://docs.djangoproject.com/en/1.10/topics/install/#install-the-django-code) for Django itself.

 #### Dependencies
 * [Virtualenv](https://virtualenv.pypa.io/en/stable/installation/)